Playable City Melbourne puts people and play at the heart of the Future City

 Playable City Melbourne activities are produced by Watershed and supported by British Council Australia.

-Hilary from Playable City will be speaking the REMIX Creative State Summit in Melbourne on 30 and 31 May.
+Hilary O’Shaughnessy from Watershed spoke the REMIX Creative State Summit in Melbourne on 30 and 31 May, 2019.

 Melbourne Activity Timeline